Thomistic Semiotics

 This blog uses the word "semiotics" a lot.
 What does that mean?
 What does this discipline that involves the "systematic study of sign processes and the communication of meaning" itself actually involve?

-For much of modern history, the two "Trees of Knowledge"-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated as one deals with "objective" and externally falsifiable claims while the other deals with "subjective" and internally valued experiences.
+For much of modern history, the "Two Cultures" (as proposed by Professor Snow in 1959)-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated as one deals with "objective" and externally falsifiable claims of the "real world" while the other deals with "subjective" and internally valued experiences of people.
 Not so.
 Both after all make sense of similar semiotic mechanisms in the communication of their respective truths.
+And that is highly underexplored at a times when materialism and sentimentalism are running amuck in the tag team moral degradation of modern society.
+And what a pair!

-Here, we give space to explore what this domain of knowledge can accomplish in elucidating God's multifaceted communication with Man both through the "Good Book" of Holy Scripture and the Book of Nature itself.
+Here, we give space to explore what this unique domain of knowledge--- semiotics--- can accomplish in elucidating God's multifaceted communication with Man both through the "Good Book" of Holy Scripture and the Book of Nature itself.

 At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge of the Divine Presence may prove useful to the Christian pilgrims on Earth!
 This section of the blog is devoted to St. Patrick and his famous use of the Shamrock to teach the Heathen Irish about the Godhead.